maendeleolab/toolbox/README.md

 # [Context](#Context)
 Toolbox is a repository of helper scripts you can use to automate mundane tasks.

+This repo is under development and the notes below are only for using the **cdkInstall** folder.

+You are welcome to explore the other folders, which are currently being developped.

+- Note: The scripts below have been tested and validated on Ubuntu version 20.04.

 ## How to use the scripts
 #### Step 1